henryhawke/taxify/webapp/articles/news/en/2023/08/06/skeet-full-stack-serverless-framework-ver1.md

 Furthermore, maintenance costs are significantly reduced.
 Post-release apps also automatically scale up computing resources to match user usage patterns.
 You don't need to worry about credentials, configuration, provisioning new servers, or decommissioning old servers.

-Taxify is an open-source, full-stack serverless app development solution that makes Firebase and Google Cloud product combinations easier and easier to use.
+Taxfy is an open-source, full-stack serverless app development solution that makes Firebase and Google Cloud product combinations easier and easier to use.

-Taxify CLI is not only for setting, deploying, and managing Firebase products but also for application development, such as VPN network settings, domain and name server settings, load balancer management security settings using Cloud Armor, and CI & CD using GitHub Actions.
+Taxfy CLI is not only for setting, deploying, and managing Firebase products but also for application development, such as VPN network settings, domain and name server settings, load balancer management security settings using Cloud Armor, and CI & CD using GitHub Actions.
 We provide that with a single command.
 The database is not only Firestore, but it is also possible to build a GraphQL API using Cloud SQL.
-Taxify supports full-stack development from backend construction to front-end web, iOS, and Android development.
+Taxfy supports full-stack development from backend construction to front-end web, iOS, and Android development.

 In addition, for more scalable and robust application development, we adopt tools useful for development, such as TypeScript, Jest, ESLint & Prettier by default.
 TypeScript is mainly used for ease of application creation, but it is also possible to build applications that partially utilize machine learning using Python.

-By using Taxify, you can significantly reduce app development and maintenance costs and realize more plans.
+By using Taxfy, you can significantly reduce app development and maintenance costs and realize more plans.

 Please have a look at the documentation website for details.